Keremyardan/Little_Lemon_React_Native_App/README.md

-Here you may find a mobile restaurant application created with React Native(expo) and powered with SQLite
+Here you may find a mobile restaurant application created with React Native(expo) and powered with SQLite.

+So, you may order your virtual food with this application now!

 ![image](https://github.com/user-attachments/assets/f54ae0dd-93d7-4e92-8044-9d11b7b41fd4)